BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 ### EVM Hooks

-The EVM hooks allows users to convert ERC20s to Cosmos Coins by sending an Ethereum tx transfer to the module account address.
+The EVM hooks allows users to convert ERC20s to Butane Coins by sending an Ethereum tx transfer to the module account address.
-This enables native conversion of tokens via Metamask and EVM-enabled wallets for both token pairs that have been registered through a native Cosmos coin or an ERC20 token.
+This enables native conversion of tokens via Metamask and EVM-enabled wallets for both token pairs that have been registered through a native Butane coin or an ERC20 token.
 Note that additional coin/token balance checks for sender and receiver to prevent malicious contract behaviour (as performed in the [`ConvertERC20` msg](#state-transitions)) cannot be done here, as the balance prior to the transaction is not available in the hook.